jangirabhay/jangirabhay/README.md

 ## 🙋‍♂️ About Me

-I'm a **final-year CSE student** at Global Institute of Technology, Jaipur, passionate about building clean, user-friendly mobile applications.
+I'm a **3rd-year CSE student** at Global Institute of Technology, Jaipur, passionate about building clean, user-friendly mobile applications.
 Currently deep-diving into React Native and the mobile development ecosystem.

 - 🎓 Pursuing B.Tech in Computer Science Engineering at **GIT Jaipur (Sitapura)**
 - 📱 Currently learning **React Native** for cross-platform mobile app development
 - 🧠 Solved **400+ problems** on LeetCode — strong foundation in DSA
 - 🏸 When not coding, you'll find me on the **badminton court**
-- 🔭 Currently working on a **private Medicine App** (React Native + Firebase)
+- 🔭 Currently building **NearHelp** — a React Native + Firebase app that connects buyers directly with nearby local sellers, eliminating the hassle of visiting multiple shops to find a product
 - 💬 Ask me about **React Native, Redux, MongoDB, or DSA**

 ---